jeffmcwhirter/rdx/README.md

 email-smtp.us-west-2.amazonaws.com
 </pre>

-In the external repository.properties file on your server you need to specify the smtp user and password from the AWS-SES configuration:
+In the external rdx.properties file on your server you need to specify the smtp user and password from the AWS-SES configuration:
 <pre>
 ramadda.admin.smtp.user=
 ramadda.admin.smtp.password=